2-Groups, 2-Characters, and Burnside Rings

 such that the triangle diagrams are commutative.
 A bicategory is {\em small} if it consists of sets on each level: $\sC_0$ is a set and all categories $\sC_1 (x,y)$ are small.
 We will have both 2-categories and bicategories in this paper.

 {\em A (weak) 2-functor} (between bicategories) $F : \sC \rightarrow \sD$ is a datum

-where $F^0$ is a function, $F^1_{x,y}$ is a family of functors, $F^2_{x}$ is a family of 2-isomorphisms, and $F^2_{x,y,z}$ is a family of compatibility conditions, natural isomorphisms of bifunctors from $\sC_1 (x,y) \times \sC_1 (y,z)$ to $\sD_1 (F^0(x),F^0(z))$.
+where $F^0$ is a function, $F^1_{x,y}$ is a family of functors, $F^2_{x}$ is a family of 2-isomorphisms (i.e., 2-morphisms that are isomorphisms), and $F^2_{x,y,z}$ is a family of compatibility conditions, natural isomorphisms of bifunctors from $\sC_1 (x,y) \times \sC_1 (y,z)$ to $\sD_1 (F^0(x),F^0(z))$.
 The requirement is that the hexagon and the square diagrams are commutative (cf. a definition of monoidal functor).
 The hexagon diagram ensures that the two possible natural transformations

 of trifunctors from $\sC_1 (w,x)\times \sC_1 (x,y) \times \sC_1 (y,z)$ to $\sD_1 (F^0(w),F^0(z))$ are equal.
 Similarly, the two square diagrams equate possible natural transformations